-Speakers At Indian Science Congress Say Newton Was Wrong, Ancient Demon Had Planes
+Indian Science Congress Speakers Say Newton Was Wrong, Ancient Demon-King Had Planes

 At this year's annual meeting of the Indian Science Congress from Jan.
-3 to 7, senior research scientist Kannan Jagathala Krishnan dismissed Einstein's theory of relativity as "a big blunder" and said Isaac Newton didn't really understand how gravity works.
+3 to 7, senior research scientist Kannan Jagathala Krishnan dismissed Albert Einstein's theory of relativity as "a big blunder" and said Isaac Newton didn't really understand how gravity works.

-Nageshwar Rao, a vice chancellor at Andhra University in South India, said that Ravana, a demon god with 10 heads, had 24 kinds of aircraft of varying sizes and capacities — and that India was making test-tube babies thousands of years ago.
+Nageswara Rao, a vice chancellor at Andhra University in South India, said that Ravana, a demon god with 10 heads, had 24 kinds of aircraft of varying sizes and capacities — and that India was making test-tube babies thousands of years ago.

 Dinosaurs were created by the Hindu god Brahma, said Ashu Khosla, a scientist with expertise in paleontology at Panjab University in the North Indian city of Chandigarh.

-Not exactly the kind of remarks you'd expect at an event whose mission is to advance and further the cause of science, to stimulate discussion on scientific theories and to create an awareness of science-related issues, especially among children — and that is funded by the Indian government's Ministry of Science and Technology.
+Not exactly the kind of remarks you would expect at an event whose mission is to advance and further the cause of science, to stimulate discussion on scientific theories and to create an awareness of science-related issues, especially among children — and that is funded by the Indian government's Ministry of Science and Technology.

 Krishnan, Rao and Khosla were addressing a group of 5,000 children assembled from all over the country at the event's Children's Science Congress.
 Their lectures were posted on YouTube and reported widely by the press.
 The congress organizers were red-faced, and the scientific community in India was outraged.